bcho892/Flappy-Bird-DE0-CV/doc/specs.md

 #### Requirements

 Give the user visual feedback of where the mouse is on the screen, and also when the mouse is clicked (by changing colour).

-# Power Ups
-## Health Pick Up
-Bird has three lives.
-If it collides with a pipe, or the ground, one life is lost.
-On pick up, one of these lives is replenished.
-If bird is at full health, life total increases to four.

-## Invincibility
-Bird is invincible.
-Pipe collisions don't count and can't lose life.
-Screen can go faster to increase points?

-## Instant Death
-Skull pick up.
-Increases bird scale and so it instantly collides with a pipe and you lose.
-Changes bird scale constant- change to penis?
+Also is able to interact with the menu on the start screen